vaibhav3027/dolibarr/htdocs/ticket/README.md

 your backoffice.

-(c) The development of this module has been initiated by the company <a href="https://librethic.io">Libr&thic</a> and is now part of Dolibarr ERP CRM core.
+(c) The development of this module has been initiated by the company <a href="https://librethic.io">Libr&thic</a> and is now part of DigitalProspects ERP CRM core.